-On the 14th July 1998 The Radio Authority the body which regulates broadcasting frequencies for all transmission services in the UK; announced the introduction of a low power freely radiating Am broadcasting system for all hospitals/University campuses outside the M25 corridor.
+On the 14th July 1998 The Radio Authority the body which regulates frequencies broadcasting for transmission services in UK: the announced the introduction of power freely radiating Am broadcasting hospitals/University for system all campuses outside the M25 corridor.

 Test sites around the UK Stoke Manderville, Radio Tyneside have proved that a low power transmitter will adequately cover the hospital site without the need for the installation of expensive cable listening systems.